ibm-cloud-docs/Registry/registry_cli.md

 <dt>IMAGE</dt>
 <dd>The name of the image for which you want to get a report.
 You can delete multiple images at the same time by listing each image in the command with a space between each name.

-<p>To find the names of your images, run `bx cr image-list`.
+<p>To find the names of your images, run `ibmcloud cr image-list`.
 Combine the content of the Repository and Tag columns to create the image name in the format `repository:tag`.
 If a tag is not specified in the image name, the image that is tagged `latest` is deleted by default.</p>

 </dd>
 </dl>

-## bx cr login
+## ibmcloud cr login
 {: #bx_cr_login}

 This command runs the `docker login` command against the registry.
 The `docker login` command is required to be able to run the `docker push` or `docker pull` commands for the registry.
-This command is not required to run other `bx cr` commands.
+This command is not required to run other `ibmcloud cr` commands.
 If Docker is not installed, this command returns an error message.

 ```
-bx cr login
+ibmcloud cr login
 ```
 {: codeblock}

-## bx cr namespace-add
+## ibmcloud cr namespace-add
 {: #bx_cr_namespace_add}

 Adds a namespace to your {{site.data.keyword.Bluemix_notm}} account.

 ```
-bx cr namespace-add NAMESPACE
+ibmcloud cr namespace-add NAMESPACE
 ```
 {: codeblock}